pirpyn/roll20-wh40k-DH-2ed-fr/README.md

 Fork of https://github.com/Roll20/roll20-character-sheets/tree/master/Dark%20Heresy%20Advanced%202nd%20Edition for my games

 ## Modification
+* Modified the Character Sheet (CS) to comply with my way of mastering
+* Removed character quirks (eyes, ages) from the CS and the json translation file.
-* Enhanced French translation of the character sheet
+* Enhanced French translation of the CS.
+Ex.
+Divination from the book.
 * Translate API scripts to French
 * Modified API scripts